 Location:

-Front Yard Envelope: Standard decks shall be permitted in the front yard envelope.
+Roadside Yard Envelope: Standard decks shall be permitted in the front yard envelope.
 Elevated decks shall not be permitted in the front yard envelope.

-Rear and Side Yard Envelope: Standard decks and elevated decks shall be permitted in the side yard envelope and rear yard envelope.
+Waterfront and Side Yard Envelope: Standard decks and elevated decks shall be permitted in the side yard envelope and rear yard envelope.

 Quantity and Size: